wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **Q:**&ensp;Sir, if you want the body to be still and the mind quiet, tell me how it is done.
 In self-awareness I see the body and the mind moved by causes beyond my control.
 Heredity and environment dominate me absolutely.
-The mighty ‘I am’, the creator of the universe, can be wiped out by a drug temporarily, or a drop of poison — permanently.
+The mighty “I Am”, the creator of the universe, can be wiped out by a drug temporarily, or a drop of poison — permanently.

 **M:**&ensp;Again, you take yourself to be the body.

-**Q:**&ensp;Even if I dismiss this body of bones, flesh and blood as ‘not-me’, I still remain with the subtle body made up of thoughts and feelings, memories and imaginations.
+**Q:**&ensp;Even if I dismiss this body of bones, flesh and blood as “not-me”, I still remain with the subtle body made up of thoughts and feelings, memories and imaginations.
-If I dismiss these also as ‘not-me’, I still remain with consciousness, which also is a kind of body.
+If I dismiss these also as “not-me”, I still remain with consciousness, which also is a kind of body.

 **M:**&ensp;You are quite right, but you need not stop there.
 Go beyond.
-Neither consciousness, nor the ‘I am’ at the centre of it are you.
+Neither consciousness, nor the “I Am” at the centre of it are you.
 Your true being is entirely unself-conscious, completely free from all self-identification with whatever it may be — gross, subtle or transcendental.

 **Q:**&ensp;I can imagine myself to be beyond.